lukascekic/blockchain-ecommerce-platform/README.md

 ## License

-ETF Beograd - IEP Projekat 2025

-Luka Šćekić
+University of Belgrade, School of Electrical Engineering - 2025